CETONI-Software/sila_nemesys/README.md

 You can test and play around with the currently implemented SiLA2 Features by running the `neMESYS_impl-mod/neMESYS_Client.py` in a different terminal or you can use UniteLabs' SiLA Browser.
 You can download SiLA Browser from [here](http://www.unitelabs.ch/technology/plug-and-play/try-it-out).
 It runs as a web application in the browser (usually on port 8080) and should discover running SiLA2 neMESYS servers itself.
 If not, you can also manually enter the ports the SiLA2 neMESYS servers are running on (by default it's port 50051 and up, depending on the number of pumps you have).

 # Building the drivers
 If, however, you want to change the implementation or if you want to add new SiLA Features, you can rebuild the driver(s) yourself.
-Depending on what driver you want to use, you need to have the correct codegenerator installed (see section [SiLA2 Python Library installation](#sila2-python-library-installation)).

 ## Using the original codegenerator from the master branch
 From this directory (`sila_nemesys`) run the following command: